 # yum install carbonio-videoserver-recorder

-If you already installed Carbonio VideoServer, execute this command:
+If you already installed Carbonio VideoServer, execute this command on SRV3:

-recording.
-The value of the servlet port must match the one
+The value of the servlet port (8090) must

-If you did not yet install Carbonio VideoServer, you can execute the following command, which configures at the same time both the Carbonio VideoServer and the recording servlet.
+If you did not yet install Carbonio VideoServer, you can execute the following command on SRV3, which configures at the same time both the Carbonio VideoServer and the recording servlet.

 zextras$ carbonio chats video-server add example.com port 8188 servlet_port 8090 secret A_SECRET_PASSWORD